eurostat/gridviz/README.md

 ### Basic example

-Here’s a basic example that loads a CSV file on Europe population (5km resolution):
+Here’s a basic example that loads a CSV file of a European population grid (5km resolution):

 ```javascript
 let myApp = new gridviz.App(containerDiv)